-The after affects of treatment, if any, are mild and include a crackling sensation in the ears or a brief feeling of lightheadedness.
+The after effects of treatment, if any, are mild and include a crackling sensation in the ears or a brief feeling of lightheadedness.
 If the crackling sensation continues, report this to the hyperbaric medical technician.
-As with all medical procedures and treatments, there are some side-effects that could result from exposure to hyperbaric oxygen.
+As with all medical procedures and treatments, there are some side effects that could result from exposure to hyperbaric oxygen.
 These are rare, and will be discussed with you in detail by a hyperbaric medical technician or physician before your treatment.

 What should I know before treatment?

 Illness: Please notify your physician if you have a cold, fever, flu, sore throat, cough, vomiting, diarrhea or body aches, as your treatment may have to be postponed.

 Medications: Bring a list of your current medications.
 Some medications are not compatible with oxygen therapy.

 Smoking: Nicotine is not compatible with Hyperbaric Oxygen Therapy.
 Please make every effort to stop smoking or using tobacco products until the oxygen therapy treatments are completed.
 If you are unable to stop smoking, treatment may have to be discontinued.
 Please do not smoke 24 hours prior to your treatment.